FC5W51 - Work Related Learning (2023/24)

 |Total study hours||150|

 This module consists of a short work placement (or work-related activity) lasting over one semester.
 This usually translates into 12 to 15 full working days (or the part time equivalent of this) in the framework of 150 hours (15-credit module) considering some time for reflection, research and documentation.
-The work placement is facilitated by University’s Careers and Employability Team.
+The work placement is facilitated by the University's Careers and Employability Team.
 The module enables students to undertake an appropriate short period of professional activity, usually related to their course at level 5 (Intermediate level), with a business or community organisation and to gain credit for their achievements.
 The activity can be student’s part-time job, a volunteering activity, employment activity, an activity within Londonmet, an activity related to client’s brief or business start-up activity.

 The module aims to provide students with the opportunity to:

 • gain a useful experience of the working environment.

 • undertake a real work-related activity/project appropriate at level 5.

 • enhance and extend their learning experience by applying and building on their